Gblack-Hub/star-wars/README.md

 2. Redux was used for state management.
 I prefer the use of React-Redux over context API because of its performance and scaling advantages.

-3. I used the Intersection Observer to handle infinite scrolling feature, instead of making use of a third party library.
+3. I used the Intersection Observer to handle infinite scrolling feature, instead of making use of a third party library so to reduce bundle size.

 4. I made use of CSS module because it helps to avoid namespace collision, random CSS class generations, etc.

-5. I created a custom autocomplete component rather than using a third party library.
+5. I created a custom autocomplete component rather than using a third party library to also reduce bundle size.

+6. Adequate form validation on the frontend is implemented to avoid unnecessary request to the server.

-6. I avoid using anonymous function throughout the application and opted for named functions instead, this helps in memory management because it prevents the allocation of new memory each time a component is re-rendered.
+7. I avoided using anonymous function throughout the application and opted for named functions instead, this helps in memory management because it prevents the allocation of new memory each time a component is re-rendered.

-7. The Application is responsive and fits the mobile, tablet, desktop and larger devices perfectly.
+8. The Application is responsive and fits the mobile, tablet, desktop and larger devices perfectly.